bugsnag/chromatic-sass/api.md

 Positions for your color stops must use % units, rather than any fixed length unit such as `px` or `em`.

-Accepts an options map as a final parameter with keys
+Accepts an options map as a final argument with keys
 - `stops` (default: 7)
 - `mode` (default 'lab')
 - `type` (default: "linear").